- 200% : Water source replenishment. Focus on watersheds near our plant

 Bottle-to-bottle recycling As a part of achieving the aims of The Coca-Cola Company's "World Without Waste" global initiative, we are taking part in the bottle-to-bottle recycling project to convert used PET bottles into product ready PET bottles.
 Bottle-to-bottle recycling makes it possible to manufacture PET bottles with a lower environmental impact.

-As of February 2022, we have introduced 100% recycled PET bottles in in 5 brands and 37 products* including flagship products such as Coca-Cola.These bottles are a product of our "Bottle-to-Bottle" initiative, in which we collect used PET bottles and make them into new ones to make full use of our resources.
+We have introduced 100% recycled PET bottles in in 4 brands and 38 products*² including flagship products such as Coca-Cola.These bottles are a product of our "Bottle-to-Bottle" initiative, in which we collect used PET bottles and make them into new ones to make full use of our resources.

 The Coca-Cola system in Japan is promoting the bottle-to-bottle recycling and has set a goal in the 2030 Packaging Vision to increase the rate of PET bottles made from recycled PET resin or bio-based PET plastic to 100% by 2030.
+In Japan, we use sustainable materials* in more than 80% of the PET bottle products (number of bottles sold) sold in Japan.
 By launching I LOHAS Tennensui 100% recycled PET bottles, we have taken a big step toward our goal of "World Without Waste."

 The bottles of I LOHAS Tennensui in the past contained 30% of recycled PET material.